United Way Suncoast Leadership

 Jennifer Giresi, Administrative Assistant, Manatee

-As Manatee Area President for United Way Suncoast, Bronwyn provides direction and oversight for United Way Suncoast initiatives in Manatee County and leads the team.
-A resident of Manatee County for 11 years, Bronwyn has spent nearly two decades in the social impact sector supporting innovative, community-level change initiatives to advance the common good.
+As Manatee Area President for United Way Suncoast, serving Manatee, Sarasota, DeSoto, Hillsborough and Pinellas, Bronwyn provides vision, thought leadership, direction and oversight for United Way Suncoast initiatives and team in Manatee County.
+A resident of Manatee County for 14 years, Bronwyn has spent more than two decades in the social impact sector leading innovative, community-level change initiatives to advance the common good.
 In the public sector, Bronwyn had a more than 10-year career working in publishing with Sterling Southeast, the Greater Miami Convention and Visitor’s Bureau and the New York Times locally at the Herald-Tribune.

 For the past two years, Bronwyn has been working to establish the national Campaign for Grade-Level Reading movement in Manatee County.
 Now a regional effort including Manatee and Sarasota Counties led by The Patterson Foundation, the Community Foundation of Sarasota County and the United Way of Manatee County, the Suncoast Campaign for Grade-Level Reading works to ensure that children are reading on grade level by the time they leave third grade.